 4705.60b—Other Required Information for Legal Representation Letters

-Significant Entity IGs must provide GAO, DOJ, and Fiscal Service information relating to subsequent events.
-Entities are required to report subsequent events that resulted in a change in the likelihood of loss or the amount of loss, or both, from the effective date of the final Legal Representation Letter through a date to be determined.
-All federal entity IGs must submit details of the subsequent events via email to GAO, DOJ, and Fiscal Service (see Figure 2 for due dates).
+Significant Entity IGs, or Significant Entity management for certain federal entities, must provide GAO, DOJ, and Fiscal Service information relating to subsequent events that resulted in a change in the likelihood of loss or the estimated amount or range of potential loss, or both, from the effective date of the final Legal Representation Letter through January 31, 2020.
+All Significant Entity IGs, or Significant Entity management for certain federal entities, must submit details of the subsequent events via email to GAO, DOJ, and Fiscal Service (see Figure 2 for due dates).

-Subsequent event information is based on the federal entity’s materiality threshold.
-For additional guidance, see OMB Bulletin No. 19-01, as amended, and OMB Circular No. A-136, revised, on the OMB website.
+Subsequent event information is based on the Significant Entity’s materiality threshold.
+For additional guidance, see OMB Audit Bulletin, and OMB Circular No. A-136, revised, on the OMB website.

 4705.65—Treaties and Other International Agreements

-For accounting purposes, Treaties and other international agreements may be understood as falling into three broad categories:
+For financial reporting purposes, all treaties and other international agreements may be understood as falling into three broad categories:

-Treaties and other international agreements are negotiated against the backdrop of the Antideficiency Act (ADA), which prohibits the authorization or creation of an expenditure or obligation in excess of the amount available unless authorized by law.
-In many cases, such treaties and other international agreements establish frameworks that govern cooperative activities with other countries, but leave to the discretion of the parties whether to engage in any such activities.
-In other cases, the agreements may contemplate specific cooperative activities, but obligations to engage in them are made subject to the availability of funds, such that failure to engage in the activities would not involve a breach of the agreement or result in the U.S. incurring any financial liability or penalty.
+Treaties and other international agreements under the first category do not result in a liability or contingency when entered into force.
+Instead, these treaties or other international agreements may establish frameworks that govern cooperative activities, such as aviation safety with other countries, but leave to the discretion of the parties whether to engage in any such activities.
+In other cases, the agreements may contemplate specific cooperative activities, but create no present or contingent obligations to engage in them.
 Cooperative activities relevant to these treaties and other international agreements often involve actions that federal entities undertake as part of their regular operations, funded by their regular budgets.

 Section 4706—Intragovernmental Quarterly and Year-end Requirements